dannyfuf/hermes/README.md

 await hermes.start(); // Load manifest, register jobs, start worker await hermes.stop(); // Gracefully shut down
 ```

+Calling `start()` consumes the instance's single startup attempt.
+If startup
+fails, later `start()` calls report the original failure and require creating a
+new Hermes instance; retrying the same instance is unsafe because startup may
+already have registered durable schedules.

+Calling `stop()` before the first `start()` makes that later `start()` reject
+and requires a new instance.
+If `stop()` is requested while `start()` is already
+in progress, startup cancellation is cooperative: `start()` may resolve without
+a live worker after the current startup step settles, while `stop()` remains
+bounded by the shutdown deadline.

 ### `configure({ backend })`